Dodnor Creek & Dickson’s Copse Local Nature Reserve

 How to get there

-On foot/By bike – The Red Squirrel Trail (NCN 23) goes right over the site on a former railway viaduct Access into the site is from the footpath leading from the north side of the viaduct down to the riverside path.
+On foot and by bike – The Red Squirrel Trail (NCN 23) goes right over the site on a former railway viaduct Access into the site is from the footpath leading from the north side of the viaduct down to the riverside path.
+The blade sculpture is cycle parking or you can secure your bike to the fencing.

 By bus – Stag Inn Stop (Route 1) + 20 min walk.
 (Bus Timetables)

 By Car – There is no road access to the site or car park.
-Limited on street parking is available at Stag Lane near the junction with the cycle track where the approximate code for your sat nav is PO30 5TR, or you can park at Medina Riverside and walk from there.
+Limited on street parking is available at Stag Lane near the junction with the cycle track where the approximate code for your sat nav is PO30 5TR or what3words ///hindering.imprints.fevered.
+Alternatively, park at Medina Riverside and walk from there.